 The scoop about our sponsors

-A few years ago, in the springtime, our Volunteer Coordinator at Swansboro Elementary School at the time, Ms. Hines, hosted a Children Incorporated “Here’s the Scoop” ice cream social to celebrate the children finishing the school year.
-All of the students in our program attended the social.
+A few years ago, our Volunteer Coordinator at Swansboro Elementary School at the time, Ms. Hines, hosted a Children Incorporated “Here’s the Scoop” ice cream social to celebrate the children finishing the school year.
+All of the students in our program attended.
 Ms. Hines wanted the students to have the opportunity to spend time together socializing, but she also wanted each student to learn more about sponsorship and ask any questions they might have about it.

 Sponsorship from afar

-Ms. Hines explained that a sponsor is, in most cases, a complete stranger who cares so much and who wants to make sure that his or her sponsored child has the things he or she needs, like warm clothes in the winter, school supplies, and clothing for summertime.
+Ms. Hines explained that a sponsor is, in most cases, a complete stranger who is caring and wants to make sure that his or her sponsored child has the things he or she needs, like warm clothes in the winter, school supplies, and clothing for summertime.
 This clicked with all of the students because each of them had received such items throughout the school year.